joostdecock/site/pages/components/measurements/crossseamlength.md

 ---
 permalink: /components/measurements/crossseamlength
 ---
-{% include figure.html url="/img/potw/potw.jpg" description="The crossseam length measurement" %}
+{% include figure.html url="/img/potw/potw.jpg" %}

 The **crossseam length** is the length of your crossseam, from the front all the way to the back.